FAQs for Pet Owners

 -

 CT and MRI are used for two very different purposes.
 CT is better for imaging bone structures, while MRI is superior for evaluating brain or spinal abnormalities, cancer staging, soft tissue imaging of muscle, and locating the cause of certain orthopedic diseases.
+Read more about the differences between CT and MRI here.

 Some facilities only have a CT, so understandably that becomes their main diagnostic tool, even though in many cases, an MRI would give a significantly clearer diagnostic result.